"You never know when you'll meet someone, who with one conversation, will set up the trajectory of their life because you shared your story."

 Farm Camp Minnesota bridges classroom learning to an on-farm experience allowing your students to engage first-hand with a farm or agricultural business.
 And what’s even better is the meaningful connection they will build to what they are learning in the classroom and the outside world.

-Teachers asked, our investors answered For the 2022-2023 school year, we have Transportation Grants available; made possible by our incredible investors that heard of this need to support bus transportation […]
+Teachers asked, our investors answered For the 2023-2024 school year, we have Transportation Grants available for the second year; made possible by our incredible investors that heard of this need […]

 When your students engage in a Farm Camp, it is more than just a field trip.
 They will become immersed in the content, create a human connection, and see first-hand their own connection to agriculture.